tasm-io/tasm/functional_spec/functional_spec.md

 The simulator shall feature a debug mode that allows users to execute their code in steps of a single instruction.
 This functionality shall be provided by a section on the user interface.
 There debugger UI shall be able to force the CPU to execute exactly one instruction.
 The CPU shall not execute another instruction until the operation is invoked again.

+The debugger shall support the following operations:
+- Step forwards one instruction
+- Step backwards one instruction
+- Step until the next breakpoint

 #### Criticality

 This is of high importance, but it is not critical.
 The application will be able to function without the presence of a debugger.

-Technical issues
+#### Technical issues
 Debug mode does not interact well with the interrupt feature.
 It will be a technical challenge to make them function side-by-side.

 #### Inter-requirement Dependencies

 3.1 - By this point, the application should have already been served to the user.
 3.3, 3.4 -Without the virtual CPU the debugger has nothing to debug and interact with.

 ### 3.7 Edit Text through the Medium of a Text Editor